tackgeun/CausalityInTrafficAccident/README.md

-# Causality In Traffic Accident (Under Construction)
+# Causality In Traffic Accident
 Repository for Traffic Accident Benchmark for Causality Recognition (ECCV 2020)

 ## Overview